TobiahRex/E-commerce-Serverless/README.md

 # Nic Juice 2 Japan - NJ2JP:
 E-commerce store providing nicotine vape juice to Japanese customers faster than anyone.
   - Deployed using _Serverless_ | AWS Lambda.
+  - Backend API = GraphQL.
   - Database utilizes a Mongo Cluster with 3 nodes.
 2 Full + 1 Arbiter.
-  - Backend API uses GraphQL technology.
   - Client requests are generated from Apollo Client wrapped components.
   - The rest of the app sits on React.js & React Router (with Code splitting), and Redux.